-and special safeguard measures.
+Increasing grain exports was another important goal for the United States.
+Wheat is not grown in the CAFTA-DR countries and there is already largely free trade in this commodity.
+Staples for the CAFTA-DR countries, such as rice and white corn, however, remain protected and there is a complicated system for phasing out TRQs on U.S. exports over a 15-20 year period.
+As with sugar imports to the United States, U.S. exports of corn and rice will increase slowly due to the highly restrictive TRQs and special safeguard measures.
 The USITC estimates that changes in the quantity of exports from the United States will be small at first and rise by perhaps 20% by the end of the TRQ phase-out period.
-The USITC suggests that the long-run effect would be small (1.2% of total U.S. grain exports), but notes that the "potential increase in grains exports offers significant market opportunities for U.S. white and yellow corn growers and U.S. rice growers."41
+The USITC suggests that the long-run effect may be small (1.2% of total U.S. grain exports), but notes that the "potential increase in grains exports offers significant market opportunities for U.S. white and yellow corn growers and U.S. rice growers."42

-Despite the lengthy transition period toward freer trade under the DR-CAFTA, concerns remain over the potentially harmful effects to Central America, particularly to the small commercial and subsistence farmers, of further opening its markets to U.S. agriculture.42 Three recent studies, however, agree that overall, increased agricultural trade can be one source of Central American rural development.
+Despite the lengthy transition period toward freer trade under the CAFTA-DR, concerns remain over the potentially harmful effects to Central America, particularly to the small commercial and subsistence farmers, of further opening its markets to U.S. agriculture.43 Three recent studies, however, agree that overall, increased agricultural trade can be one source of Central American rural development.
 In addition to increasing Central American agricultural exports, the majority of households are net consumers of agricultural goods, and so stand to gain from lower prices, the equivalent to a increase in family income.
-Because subsistence farmers' produce generally does not reach the market, it would not likely be affected greatly by changes in market prices.43
+Because subsistence farmers' produce generally does not reach the market, they are not likely be affected greatly by changes in market prices.44